Lissy93/dashy/docs/developing.md

 ### Style Guide

 Linting is done using [ESLint](https://eslint.org/), and using the [Vue.js Styleguide](https://github.com/vuejs/eslint-config-standard), which is very similar to the [AirBnB Stylguide](https://github.com/airbnb/javascript).
 You can run `yarn lint` to report and fix issues.
 While the dev server is running, issues will be reported to the console automatically.
 Any lint errors will trigger the build to fail.
 Note that all lint checks must pass before any PR can be merged.
+Linting is also run as a git pre-commit hook

 The most significant things to note are:
 - Indentation should be done with two spaces